-Mary is one of the UK's leading cartographers and enjoys an international reputation for map making excellence, working across all platforms from digital data to field research.
+Mary Spence MBE C.Geog FRGS F.B.Cart.S is one of the UK's leading cartographers and enjoys an international reputation for map making excellence, working across all platforms from digital data to field research.

 A Chartered Geographer and Fellow of the Royal Geographical Society, she is also both Past President and Honorary Fellow of the British Cartographic Society.

-Mary is an accomplished author; her latest book Cartography; an introduction (with Giles Darkes) is now in its second edition and available through this site (see Books).
+Mary is an accomplished author; her latest book Cartography; an introduction (with Giles Darkes) is now in its second edition and available through this site (see Publications).

 For enquiries on any aspect of Mary Spence MBE or Sparrow, she can be reached via the Contact section or direct on email@example.com